danielpi/AVFoundationInSwift/README.md

 ## Project 1 - Display a feed from a camera
 Trying to make this as simple as possible.
 Just a straight feed from your default video device to a preview window.
 Show the interaction between the minimal objects that you need to know about which are AVCaptureSession, AVCaptureDevice, AVCaptureDeviceInput, AVCaptureVideoPreviewLayer and CALayer.

+## Project 2 - Display a mirrored feed from a camera
+Same as above except for two lines of code that flip the video stream so that the output is mirrored.
+This means that when using the FaceTime camera on a Mac laptop the video appears as if you are looking into a mirror.
+Took me a while to figure this out, originally I was trying to transform the CALayer, but that didn't work.
+This version makes use of the isVideoMirrored property of the AVCaptureVideoPreviewLayer's AVCaptureConnection object.